Configuring Access Control in EE and FE

 configuration context.

-For details about these configuration parameters, refer to the Configuration Reference.
+For details about these configuration parameters, see the Configuration Reference.

 The following configuration sends audit trail messages to the file